By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Clearly these religions Gods are grumpy cantankerous, constipated old men who hate anyone who does not wear the right clothing and join the correct political party.

 Too many of my clients have been harmed by someone under the guise of being the servant of some particular God.
-When I suggest taking the family to church the client may confide in me about being sexually or physical abuse by a religious leader.
+When I suggest taking the family to church the client may confide in me about being sexually or physically abused by a religious leader.
 They are afraid to leave their child alone with a religious leader.

 They may have been told repeatedly that they are worthless and will never be of any value if they do not do the work prescribed by their religious leader.
 Once convinced you will never be satisfactory in your god’s eyes, you eventually give up trying.
 We call this learned helplessness.

 When someone says they are an alcoholic I give thanks, I know where to send them.
 They will find a spiritual tradition and people who will accept them at an A.A. meeting.
 Drug addicts have N. A. I feel sorry for those who are merely depressed or anxious.
 I am not sure where to send them.